Aerorozvidka

 Aerorozvidka (Аеророзвідка, "aerial reconnaissance") is a team and NGO that promotes creating and implementing netcentric and robotic military capabilities for the security and defense forces of Ukraine.
-Aerorozvidka exemplifies the direct engagement of civil society in resisting foreign aggression against Ukraine, and specialises in aerial reconnaissance and drone warfare.
-It was founded in May 2014 by a team which included Ukrainian battalion commander Natan Chazin.
-Its founder, Volodymyr Kochetkov-Sukach, was an investment banker who was killed in Russo-Ukrainian War in 2015.
+Aerorozvidka specialises in aerial reconnaissance and drone warfare.
+It was founded in May 2014 by a team headed by Volodymyr Kochetov-Sukach and including Ukrainian battalion commander Natan Chazin.
+Kochetkov-Sukach, an investment banker, was killed in 2015 while fighting in the Russo-Ukrainian War.
+From its beginnings as a group of volunteer drone and IT enthusiasts, Aerorozvidka eventually evolved into a unit of the Armed Forces of Ukraine.
+It has been termed a "war startup" by the Atlantic Council.

 Foundation

-Aerorozvidka began as a group of volunteer drone and IT enthusiasts, which eventually evolved later into a military unit.
-It has been termed a "war startup" by the Atlantic Council.

 When the occupation of Crimea by Russia started in 2014, Natan Khazin, the leader of the "Jewish Regiment" of the Euromaidan and a soldier of the first "Azov" formation, began to look for opportunities for the technical armament of the Ukrainian army.
-After an unsuccessful trip to Israel, where he was refused help, he turned to his friend from Maidan for help.
+After an unsuccessful trip to Israel, where he was refused help, he turned to his friend from Maidan for assistance.
 This friend was making panoramic shots from a DJI Phantom drone.
-The videoclip "Ukraine through the eyes of a drone", produced with his contribution, has gained over a million views on YouTube.
-It was from this drone, which he has gifted to the volunteers, Aerorozvidka began.
+The video "Ukraine through the eyes of a drone", which he contributed to, gained over a million views on YouTube.
+It was with this drone, which he later donated to Ukrainian volunteers, that Aerorozvidka began to take shape.

-Volodymyr Kochetkov-Sukach took this drone and went to the "Aidar" battalion, where it received a positive feedback.
-Later Yaroslav Honchar undertook to adapt the device for action in combat conditions, which he did in cooperation with the Krok computer academy.
-As a result, the flight range of Ukrainian drones increased from 300 meters to 3 kilometers (1000 feet to 2 miles).
-Aircraft modeling clubs, individual amateurs and commercial organizations also contributed into this.
-The devices were continuously improved and were used in the Armed Forces of Ukraine and in volunteer battalions.
+In order to develop the drone further, Volodymyr Kochetkov-Sukach enlisted the help of the "Aidar" battalion, where it received a positive feedback in testing.
+Yaroslav Honchar collaborated with the Krok computer academy to further modify the platform for use in combat conditions.
+Flight range was dramatically increased, going from 300 meters to 3 kilometers (1000 feet to 2 miles).
+Aircraft modeling clubs, individual amateurs and commercial organizations also contributed to this effort.
+By 2017, many of these drones had been deployed by the Armed Forces of Ukraine and volunteer battalions.